simphotonics/unitexpr/benchmarks/README.md

 `M/(S**2)` and `M1/(S1**2)`.

-The results displayed above show that performance of `unitexpr` and `scimath` united arrays is very similar.
+The results displayed above show that the performance of `unitexpr` and `scimath` united arrays is similar.

 As a rough estimate calculations involving units are of the order of microseconds to tens of microseconds (depending on the complexitiy of the unit expression).